Report: Uber driver streaming “The Voice” just before crash

 The police report concluded that even though Herzberg was outside of a crosswalk when hit, Vasquez was inattentive and failed to take control of the vehicle to avoid the crash.
 Her “disregard for assigned job function to intervene in a hazardous situation'” contributed to the crash, the newspaper reported.

+An Uber spokeswoman said in a prepared statement Friday morning that the company is cooperating with investigations while it does an internal safety review.
+“We have a strict policy prohibiting mobile device usage for anyone operating our self-driving vehicles.
+We plan to share more on the changes we’ll make to our program soon,” the statement said.

-An Uber spokeswoman said in a prepared statement Friday morning that any use of a mobile device by a backup driver while a vehicle is moving is a fireable offense.
-“This is emphasized during training and on an ongoing basis,” the statement said.
+Use of a mobile device while an autonomous vehicle is moving is a fireable offense, and “this is emphasized on an ongoing basis,” the statement said.

 After the crash, the ride-hailing company said it did a top-to-bottom safety evaluation, reviewing internal processes and safety culture.
 Uber also said it brought in former transportation safety board chairman Christopher Hart to advise the company on safety.